-- Advance Earth science and technology, particularly through applied research - Build partnerships, especially with non-traditional partners, to broaden awareness and support for NASA Earth science - Enable involvement in mission planning and science teams by applications communities to build anticipation and advocacy for the missions and research results - Enable feedback from applications communities on NASA Earth science data sets and model outputs, helping improve the products available overall - Demonstrate, deliver and document socioeconomic benefits and impacts of NASA Earth science - Raise expectations for use and availability of Earth science products in public and private sector decision making, increasing demand for Earth science technology, observations, and research
+- Advance Earth science and technology, particularly through applied research - Build partnerships, especially with non-traditional partners, to broaden awareness and support for NASA Earth science - Enable involvement in mission planning and science teams by applications communities to build anticipation and advocacy for the missions and research results - Enable feedback from applications communities on NASA Earth science datasets and model outputs, helping improve the products available overall - Demonstrate, deliver, and document socioeconomic benefits and impacts of NASA Earth science - Raise expectations for use and availability of Earth science products in public and private sector decision making, increasing demand for Earth science technology, observations, and research

-The Applied Sciences Program is organized thematically around nine applications areas (Agriculture, Climate, Disasters, Ecological Forecasting, Energy, Health & Air Quality, Oceans, Water Resources, and Weather) and the Capacity Building Program, which itself has four elements (ARSET, DEVELOP, GOMI, SERVIR).
-Four of the nine application areas are currently funded and have Program Managers - Ecological Forecasting, Disasters, Water Resources, and Health & Air Quality; the other five application areas have plans for future integration into the Applied Sciences.
+The Applied Sciences Program is organized thematically around eight applications areas (Agriculture & Food Security, Disasters, Ecological Forecasting, Energy, Health & Air Quality, Transportation & Infrastructure, Urban Development, and Water Resources) and the Capacity Building Program, which itself has three elements (ARSET, DEVELOP, and SERVIR).
+Four of the eight application areas are currently funded and have Program Managers - Ecological Forecasting, Disasters, Water Resources, and Health & Air Quality; the other four application areas have plans for future integration into the Applied Sciences.

 Note: These programmatic themes are decided upon and selected by the Applied Sciences Program and not up for debate.
-Also, DEVELOP is able to work in all nine areas, even the future program areas.
+Also, DEVELOP is able to work in all eight application areas.